dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

         inference uses that to infer `List<(num, Object>)` for the initializer.
         That inferred type is then destructured and used to infer `num` for `a` and `Object` for `b`.*

+*   **Identifier**:

+    1. In an assignment context, the required type of `p` is the (unpromoted) static type of the variable that `p` resolves to.

+    2. In a matching context, the name refers to a constant.
+Type check the constant identifier expression in context type `M`.

+    3. In a declaration context, the required type of `p` is `M`, as is the static type of the variable introduced by `p`.

 *   **Parenthesized**: Type-check the inner subpattern using `M` as the matched value type.